 Rocket League Update 1.99: Fast & Furious, Patch Notes, & More

 Update 1.99 is here, bringing a bunch of new content and some pretty big bug fixes.
-What exactly is coming with Rocket Update 1.99, and when and where can I get it?
+What exactly is coming with Update 1.99, and when and where can I get it?
 Here are the Rocket League Update 1.99 patch notes….

 It’s no secret that Rocket League – Season 3 was quite a disappointment, being plagued by issues and a ridiculously small amount of really expensive and underwhelming vehicle bundles.
 But now Fast & Furious is coming, so it’s time to finally get at least a little hyped!
 We’ve got the Rocket League Update 1.99 patch notes for you and what all is included